caniblossom/PolyBounce/doc/topic.md

 The goal of this project is to implement a simple physics engine for convex two dimensional polygons and a small game implementing that engine.

-The goal of the game is to guide a simple polygon through a environment made out of other polygons.
-The challenge is that the environment will disintegrate as a result of player action (and gravity), as the player tries to leverage it to reach the goal.
+The goal of the game is to guide a polygon through an environment made out of other polygons; The challenge is that the environment will disintegrate as a result of player action (and gravity), as the player tries to leverage it to reach the goal.

 ### User actions
 ##### Game actions
-- Roll player character polygon
+- Move player character polygon
-- Reset or regenerate level
+- Reset current level
+- Start a new game
 - Quit game

 ### Engine targets